kmarkindev/krendrr/README.md

 All project's dependencies are downloaded and compiled by CMake.
 You only need to install platform-specific toolchains described below.

-Each section describes CMake presets related to the platform and their requirements.
+Each section describes CMake presets related to the platform/compiler and their requirements.

 ### Windows build using MSVC (Visual Studio)